mozilla-services/autopush/docs/http.rst

 Most calls to the HTTP interface require a Authorization header.
-The Authorization header is a bearer token, which has been provided by the **Registration** call and is preceded by the token type word "Bearer".
+The Authorization header is a bearer token, which has been provided by the **Registration** call and is preceded by the token type word "WebPush".

 An example of the Authorization header would be:

 ::

-    Authorization: Bearer 0123abcdef
+    Authorization: WebPush 0123abcdef

 Calls
 -----